Signs of metformin lactic acidosis

 • Irregular heartbeat: Changes in heart rhythm or palpitations should not be ignored.

-See also Glimepiride metformin sitagliptin
+See also Zuviel metformin

 If you experience any of these symptoms while taking metformin, seek medical attention promptly to address any potential risks associated with lactic acidosis.